 Sony Michel pens heartfelt farewell to Dawg Nation for The Players’ Tribune

-But sometimes we forget it can be even harder for someone like Michel to say goodbye to the place he called home for the last four football seasons.
+But sometimes we forget it can be even harder for someone such as Michel to say goodbye to the place he called home for the last four football seasons.

 On Thursday morning, the NFL-bound running back released an emotional farewell to Georgia through The Players’ Tribune.